 Dr. Peter T. Yu, Pediatric General and Thoracic Surgeon

 Dr. Yu hails from St. Louis.
-He earned an undergraduate degree in psychology from Stanford University with additional master’s degree in biology coursework at Washington University in St. Louis.
+He earned an undergraduate degree in psychology from Stanford University with an additional master’s degree in biology coursework at Washington University in St. Louis.
 His medical education was completed at the University of Missouri, Columbia.
 His internship, residency and research fellowship in general surgery were completed at UC San Diego, where he also served as chief resident.
+Dr. Yu also completed fellowships at Boston Children’s Hospital and The Children’s Hospital of Philadelphia.
+He is board-certified in three specialties: general surgery, surgical critical care and pediatric surgery.

 Neonatal surgery, perinatal counseling, pediatric laparoscopic surgery and hernia surgery.